hpcbg/ERTiRoB/ros2_ws/README.md

 ## Services provided by the task board recorder

+The developed packages provide the following services for task board management:

+1. `/fetch_task_boards` of type `board_recorder_interfaces/srv/FetchTaskBoards` - service for retrieving the list of the task boards.

+    - This sevice has no request parameter.

+    - This service returns `string task_boards_json` which contains the current list of the task boards as a JSON.

+    - Sample call: `ros2 service call /fetch_task_boards board_recorder_interfaces/srv/FetchTaskBoards "{}"`

 The developed packages provide the following services for fetching the recordings data:

 1. `/fetch_current_recording_id` of type `board_recorder_interfaces/srv/FetchCurrentRecordingId` - service for retrieving the id of the current recording.